awsdocs/aws-glue-developer-guide/doc_source/console-crawlers.md

 1. Choose **Add crawler**, and follow the instructions in the **Add crawler** wizard\.
 **Note**
-To get step\-by\-step guidance for adding a crawler, see the **Add a crawler** tutorial in the console\.
+To get step\-by\-step guidance for adding a crawler, see the **Add crawler** tutorial link in the navigation pane on the AWS Glue console at [https://console\.aws\.amazon\.com/glue/](https://console.aws.amazon.com/glue/)\.
 You can also use the **Add crawler** wizard to create and modify an IAM role that attaches a policy that includes permissions for your Amazon S3 data stores\.

 For Amazon S3 data stores, an exclude pattern is relative to the include path\.
 For more information about glob patterns, see [Which Data Stores Can I Crawl?](add-crawler.md#crawler-data-stores)\.